intelie/gitbook-drilling/collector/remote-control/properties.md

 This feature is only available for collector versions equal or above 3.0.0
 {% endhint %}

-Inside the `Properties` tab in the Intelie Live `Collectors` tab is possible to change the properties of an online Collector with SSL enabled.
+Inside the `Properties` tab in the INTELIE Live `Collectors` tab is possible to change the properties of an online Collector with SSL enabled.
 This page is only available for admin users:

 ![Properties page](<../../.gitbook/assets/collector-remote-control-properties.png>)